What Is Risk Mitigation? Take Action in 7 Steps

-The best kind of emergency is one that never happens, but with a good risk mitigation plan, you can lower the impact of events you can’t prevent.
+The best kind of emergency is one that never happens.
+But you can manage the impact of unavoidable events with a good risk mitigation plan.
 In this article, learn the benefits of prioritizing risk mitigation and how to build your own plan.

-When Gulf Coast Regional Blood Center’s operations in Houston were severely threatened by Hurricane Harvey, failure wasn’t an option; Gulf Coast residents were in dire need of blood due to the large number of injuries sustained in the hurricane.
-In short: they didn’t have time to scale back and regroup after the hurricane—they had to adapt right away.
-So they used their AlertMedia mass notification system to create ad-hoc procedures to keep blood circulating in the middle of one of the worst storms the U.S. has ever seen.
+When Hurricane Harvey severely threatened Gulf Coast Regional Blood Center’s operations in Houston, failure wasn’t an option.
+Gulf Coast residents were in dire need of blood due to the large number of injuries sustained in the hurricane.
+In short: They didn’t have time to scale back and regroup after the hurricane—they had to adapt right away.
+So, they used their AlertMedia mass notification system to create ad-hoc procedures to keep blood circulating in the middle of one of the worst storms the U.S. has ever seen.
 This is the essence of risk mitigation.

-And it doesn’t have to involve a huge overhaul of your operations.
-As Steve Richard, SVP of Enterprise Risk Management for Becton Dickinson, puts it, “We focus on avoiding bad things, but also on enabling the businesses to operate without disruption.
+To mitigate risk, you don’t have to overhaul your operations.
+As Steve Richard, SVP of Enterprise Risk Management for Becton Dickinson, puts it, “We focus on avoiding bad things but also on enabling the businesses to operate without disruption.
 We partner with our executives to make sure what we ask of them is less intrusive and as efficient as possible.
 We want the benefits of a sound ERM program with as little burden as possible.”

-Every business faces risks—weather and natural disasters, occupational hazards, cybersecurity and system outages, or workplace violence—and there is no way to fully avoid every risk possible.
-But with a good risk mitigation plan in place, you can prevent a crisis event from having a massive impact on your business, getting as close as you can to stopping an emergency before it starts.
+Every business faces risks—weather and natural disasters, occupational hazards, cybersecurity and system outages, and workplace violence—and there is no way to fully avoid every possible risk.
+But with a good risk management process in place and a strong risk mitigation plan, you can prevent a crisis event from having a massive impact on your business, getting as close as you can to stopping an emergency before it starts.

 What Is Risk Mitigation?